usnistgov/ConsensusMeasurement/README.md

 ## Description

-This Ruby module is an example implementation of the decision rules for consensus from the paper "Measuring social consensus."
+This Ruby module is an example implementation of the decision rules for consensus from the paper [Measuring social consensus](https://doi.org/10.48550/arXiv.2411.12067).
 Please refer to the paper and the comments in ConsensusMeasurement.rb for information on its usage.
 See LICENSE.md for copyright information.